intel/pepc/docs/pepc-cstates.rst

 Source
 ------

-Harcoded in 'PCStateConfigCtl.py' for platforms that we have verified.
+Hardcoded in 'PCStateConfigCtl.py' for platforms that we have verified.

 Scope
 -----